MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-SharedWithTeam.md

 # Get-SharedWithTeam

 ## SYNOPSIS
-This cmdlet supports retrieving teams with which specified channel is shared.
+This cmdlet supports retrieving teams with which a specified channel is shared.

 ## SYNTAX
 ```PowerShell